 For detailed views on the tenure-track faculty job search, plenty of other folks have written about their experiences.
 I consulted Philip Guo and Matt Welsh.
 These were helpful to get insight into the application and interview process.
 If you have any teaching faculty in your department, I would also suggest connecting with them.

 I found the entire job search process incredibly enjoyable and a rare opportunity to broaden my perspective through meeting over a hundred academics in the span of a few months.
-I couldn’t have asked for any better way to cap off my five year project at UC Berkeley, and I am very grateful to the faculty, staff, and students in the EECS Department for their perpetual support.
+I couldn’t have asked for any better way to cap off my five year experience at UC Berkeley, and I am grateful to the faculty, staff, and students in the EECS Department for their perpetual support.